wechuli/learning_go/programs/concurrency_in_go/notes.md

 Notice how the program is expressed as the composition of two autonomous activities, spinning and Fibonacci computation.
 Each is written as a separate function but both make progress concurrently.

 Networking is a natural domain in which to use concurrency since servers typically handle many connections from their clients at once, each client being essentially independent of the others.

+## Channels

+If goroutines are the activities of a concurrent Go program, channels are the connections between them.
+A channel is a communication mechanism that lets one goroutine send values to another.
+Each channel is a conduit for values of a particular type, called the channel's element type.

+As with maps, a channel is a reference to the data structure created by `make`.
+When we copy a channel or pass one as an argument to a function, we are copying a reference, so caller and callee refer to the same data structure.
+As with other reference types, the zero value of a channel is nil.

+A channel has two principal operations, send and receive, collectively known as communications.
+A send statement transmits a value from one goroutine, through the channel to another goroutine executing a corresponding receive expression.
+Both operations are written using the <- operator.
+In a send statement, the <-  separates the channel and value operands.
+In a receive expression, <- precedes the channel operand.
+A receive expression whose result is not used is a valid statement.

+Channels support a third operation, close, which sets a flag indicating that no more values will ever be sent on this channel, subsequent attempts to send will panic.
+Receive operations on a closed channel yield the values that have been sent until no more values are left; any receive operations thereafter complete immedia